makenai/node-uvc-control/README.md

 ### camera.setRaw( controlName, buffer, callback )

 Some controls do not accept numbers.
 This is a workaround so you can give them what they need.
-The odd one so far is `absolutePanTilt`, which expects a buffer of two 4 byte numbers:
+The odd ones so far are `absolutePanTilt`, which expects a buffer of two 4 byte numbers, and `relativePanTilt` which expects four single-byte numbers:

 ```javascript